CMASCenter/pcluster-cmaq/README.md

 tar -xzvf CMAQv5.3.2_Benchmark_2Day_Input.tar.gz
 ```

-## Alternatively, this preinstall script can be used
+## Alternatively, this preinstall script was copied to the bucket to be used in the Parallel Cluster Configuration file. (this step needs additional testing)

 ```
 aws s3 cp --acl public-read parallel-cluster-pre-install.sh s3://cmaqv5.3.2-benchmark-2day-2016-12se1-input/